polkadot-developers/knowledgebase/current/advanced/storage.md

 Substrate's [FRAME Support crate](https://substrate.dev/rustdocs/master/frame_support/index.html) provides utilities for generating unique, deterministic keys for your runtime's storage items.
-These storage items are placed in the state trie[#Trie-Abstraction] and are accessible by [querying the trie by key](#Querying-Storage).
+These storage items are placed in the [state trie](#Trie-Abstraction) and are accessible by [querying the trie by key](#Querying-Storage).

 ## Next Steps